regpy/regpy/USAGE.md

 )
 ```

-Solvers are implemented as subclasses of the abstract base class `regpy.solvers.Solver` or its subclass`regpy.solvers.RegSolver` which requires a before set regularization setting.
+Solvers are implemented as subclasses of the abstract base class `regpy.solvers.Solver` or its subclass`regpy.solvers.RegSolver` which requires a regularization setting.
 Solvers do not implement loops themselves, but are driven by repeatedly calling the `next` method.
 They expose the current iterates stored as attributes `x` and `y`, and can be iterated over, yielding the `(x, y)` tuple on every iteration (which may or may not be the same arrays as before, modified in-place).

 ```python
 for x,y in solver: